 Overview – Stop Background Apps in Windows 11

-Do you want to increase your device’s performance and reduce internet data consumption just by stopping background apps in Windows?
+It seems that want to increase your computer’s performance and reduce internet data consumption by stopping background apps in Windows.

 Some applications keep running in the background checking for updates, using the scripts, excessive battery consumption, and moreover using extra internet data and Hardware resources including RAM, and CPU Usage even after you close them.

 Now, you might be thinking “How do I stop apps from running in the background in Windows 11?”

 No problem, by the end of this article, you will be able to stop background apps in Windows 11 in the following ways:

 When the programs are running in the background, they are either minimized to the system tray (Taskbar) or kept hidden, consuming the internet data, RAM, and CPU usage.
 Once the background programs are disabled, they will not be running unless launched manually, thus resulting in consuming no RAM and internet data in the background.

 You can disable any particular background app by using Windows Settings.
 However, if you need to disable all background apps, you may proceed to the next method using Command Prompt.

 Step #1: Go to the Windows Settings from the Start Menu.